-In a VCI-based architecture, all initiators and targets must be indexed.
+In a VCI-based architecture, all initiators must be indexed.
+Targets are identified by their assigned address space.
+However, for simplification purposes, we'll also give an index to the targets.
 Index space for targets is different from index space for initiators.

-- The target index is used by interconnects, that decode the VCI address MSB bits to get the target index. - The initiator index is used by the interconnect components to route the response packets.
+- The target index is the connection port number on interconnects, this index will be decoded from target address in VCI cmd packet. - The initiator index is used by the interconnect components to route the response packets.